Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: A Bilateral QBD Process

 By using the block decomposition $B_{1}^{\left( 0\right) }+A_{1}^{\left( 0\right) }$, we divide the bilateral QBD process $Q$ into two unilateral QBD processes: $Q_{A}$ and $Q_{B}$, both of which are interlinked from two different state space directions (upward and downward, respectively) by means of Level $0$ with the blocks $A_{1}^{\left( 0\right) }$ and $A_{0}^{\left( 0\right) }$, and the blocks $B_{1}^{\left( 0\right) }$ and $B_{0}^{\left( 0\right) }$, respectively.
 Thus the infinitesimal generators of the two unilateral QBD processes are respectively given by

 and

 0.4cm

-In the remainder of this section, we analyze the stability of the double-ended queue by means of those of the two unilateral QBD processes $Q_{A}$ and $Q_{B}$, because the bilateral QBD process $Q$ can be divided into the two unilateral QBD processes $Q_{A}$ and $Q_{B}$.
+In the remainder of this section, we analyze the stability of the double-ended queue by means of that of the two unilateral QBD processes $Q_{A}$ and $Q_{B} $, because the bilateral QBD process $Q$ can be divided into the two unilateral QBD processes with $Q_{A}$ and $Q_{B}$.

 The following lemma provides useful relations of stability among the bilateral QBD process $Q$ and the two unilateral QBD processes $Q_{A}$ and $Q_{B}$.
 Its proof is quite straightforward and is omitted here for brevity.